10 things you need to do if you are bitten by a dog

 Been bitten by a dog?
 We operate a FREE legal helpline.
 Call freephone 0808 139 1601.
 Alternatively, you can email specialist solicitor James McNally at [email protected]

-James is one of the country’s leading solicitors in this area of law, often succeeding where other lawyers have tried and failed.
-He is therefore a true specialist.
+James, known in the UK press as ‘the dog bite solicitor‘, is one of the country’s leading lawyers in this specialist area, often succeeding where other solicitors have tried and failed.
+He is therefore a true expert.
 James will assess your case free of charge and if he feels you have a good claim he will deal with it on a No Win – No Fee basis.